 If you are an essential worker who suffered an injury at work, you should not hesitate to pursue a workers’ comp claim.
 New claims are still being accepted, but the process may be more complicated than usual.
 An experienced workers’ comp attorney can help you navigate these challenges.
 If you have an existing claim, you are probably experiencing cancellation of ongoing medical treatment and postponed surgeries.
 You may only be able to talk to your doctor over the phone, and your light-duty assignment may have been eliminated.
 These changes and delays are frustrating and confusing, but our workers’ compensation team can help you get through it.

 Because access to unemployment benefits has been eased and the amount individuals can qualify for has increased for many people during the COVID-19 crisis, you might be wondering whether you should just file for unemployment instead of workers’ comp, even if you are suffering from a workplace injury.
 This is an excellent question.
 There are pros and cons to each, depending on your specific circumstances.
 Our workers’ compensation attorneys would be happy to help you make the right call.

 It’s never easy to struggle with a workplace injury, but given the limited services available and the uncertainty we face at this particular time, it’s even more difficult.
-For more information about your workers compensation rights contact the AZ Hometown Law Firm at (602) 495-1005.
+For more information about your workers compensation rights contact the AZ Hometown Lawyers at (602) 495-1005.